russ-blaisdell/nextgen-engineering/docs/bearer-token/overview.md

 ![JWT Token Breakdown](../images/bearertoken/bearer-token.png)

+#### JWTBreakDown
+1. This is the header and specifies they type of JWT
+2. This is the payload where claims (more on that below)
+3. This is the signature which is how you can determine and verify that this token and its data can be trusted

+#### Claims
+  The claims, the portion 2 above, is where data is presented.
+Claims come in two forms, standard and extended.
+Standard are well defined in RFCs while extensions are additional data elements that each JWT issuer can choose to add as they see fit.
+In this post we will focus on just a few of key standard claims.

+* iat - This is when the JWT was issued (timestamp) - This token is not valid before this time
+* exp - This is the time at which this JWT is expired and no longer valid (timestamp) - This token is not valid after this time
+* sub - This is the subject (aka identity) of the caller think bob@mycompany.com or more likely a UUID for a given user
+* iss - This is who issued the JWT (the creator of JWT)
+* jku - This is the URL where the public key for this JWT can be retrieved from
+* kid - This is the ID of the public key at the JKU

 ### Trusted Signer
   Note the JKU and KID entries in the payload section 2 below.
 You should whitelist the URLS you trust as a consumer of JWT.
 The KID or Key ID refers to which key at the JKU this JWT was signed with.
 This is important as people will rotate the keys they use to sign as keys do not last more than 10 years and most teams will use shorter lifespan keys.
 In the event of a security incident they might need to replace a key due to